 The District will continue to assist and/or collaborate with other agencies and organizations in addressing issues of mutual interest.
 Cooperators may include cities, counties, adjacent watershed management organizations, and state agencies.
 As part of its water management role, the District shares a large amount of data, including water quality monitoring, water quality modeling, and hydrologic (e.g., flood level) data with local units of government, state agencies, and others.
-The District also administers a general permit from the Minnesota Department of Natural Resources (MDNR) and reviews water appropriations permits submitted to the MDNR within the District.
+The District also administers a general permit from the MDNR and reviews water appropriations permits submitted to the MDNR within the District.